signumsoftware/framework/Signum.Utilities/DataStructures/RecentsDictionary.md

     public V this[K key]{get;set;} //Gets and sets the Value for the key.
 If the element is not there throws KeyNotFoundException public bool TryGetValue(K key, out V value) //.Net 2.0 style TryGetValue, if the element is not there returns false, otherwise value is filled.

-    public V GetOrCreate(K key, ¬Func<V> createValue) //If the value is in the dictionary, it's retrieved.
+    public V GetOrCreate(K key, Func<V> createValue) //If the value is in the dictionary, it's retrieved.
 Otherwise is created using createValue and stored.

     public int Capacity{get;set;} //Maximum number of elements
     public int Count{get;} //Current number of elements

-    public event ¬Action<K,V> Purged //Thrown every time an element is removed because there's not enough space
+    public event Action<K,V> Purged //Thrown every time an element is removed because there's not enough space

     public override string ToString()
 }